Federated Learning for Channel Estimation in Conventional and RIS-Assisted Massive MIMO

 \section{Conclusions}

-In this paper, we propose a FL framework for channel estimation in conventional and IRS-assisted massive MIMO systems.
+In this paper, we propose a FL framework for channel estimation in conventional and RIS-assisted massive MIMO systems.
 We evaluate the performance of the proposed approach via several numerical simulations for different number of users and when the gradient/model parameters are quantized and corrupted by noise.
 We show that at least $5$ bit quantization and $15$ dB SNR on the model parameters are required for reliable channel estimation performance, i.e, $\mathrm{NMSE}\leq 0.001$.
 We further analyze the scenario when a portion of the gradient/model parameters are completely lost and observe that FL exhibits satisfactory performance under at most $5\%$ information loss.
 We also examine the channel estimation performance of the proposed CNN architecture with both perfect and imperfect labels.
 A slight performance degradation is observed in case of imperfect labels as compared to the perfect CSI case.
 Nevertheless, the performance of imperfect label scenario strongly depends on the accuracy of the channel estimation algorithm employed during training dataset collection.
 Furthermore, the proposed CNN architecture provides lower NMSE than the state-of-the-art NN architectures.
 Apart from the channel estimation performance, FL-based approach enjoys approximately $16$ times lower transmission overhead as compared to the CL-based training.
-As a future work, we reserve to study the of user scheduling and resource allocation problems regarding the efficient FL-based channel estimation techniques.
+As a future work, we plan to develop compression-based techniques for both training data and the model parameters to further reduce the communication overhead. { \appendices